NycolasDarosci/learning-go/README.md

         for {
             // infinite loop
         }

-compiler
+        ```

+## Compiler

-    does not matter for the compiler the name of the go files what matters is the name of the package
+   - does not matter for the compiler the name of the go files what matters is the name of the package.

-Conversion to string
+## Conversion to string

-    use fmt.Sprintf to make a custom string, it will return a string like when you want to send a string customized
+    use fmt.Sprintf to make a custom string, it will return a string
+    like when you want to send a string customized